OpenLiberty/cloud-hosted-guides/instructions/guide-cdi-intro/instructions.md

 ### Introduction

 Contexts and Dependency Injection (CDI) defines a rich set of complementary services that improve the application structure.
-The most fundamental services that are provided by CDI are contexts that bind the lifecycle of stateful components to well-defined contexts, and dependency injection that is the ability to inject components into an application in a typesafe way.
+The most fundamental services that are provided by CDI are contexts that bind the life-cycle of stateful components to well-defined contexts, and dependency injection that is the ability to inject components into an application in a typesafe way.
 With CDI, the container does all the daunting work of instantiating dependencies, and controlling exactly when and how these components are instantiated and destroyed.

 # Getting Started